 Sometimes, toolbox meetings can feel rushed or unorganized.

 Solution: Take time to plan ahead.
-Platforms like WSH-PEER offer customizable safety checklists and resources to help you prepare relevant, timely toolbox talks.
+Platforms like PEER offer customizable safety checklists and resources to help you prepare relevant, timely toolbox talks.

 It’s one thing to hold toolbox talks, but how do you know if they’re working?
 Here are a few ways to measure their impact: